 What is a SWIR camera for infrared imaging?

 SWIR (Short Wave InfraRed) radiation extends from the far edge of the visible spectrum to the beginning of the MWIR (Middle Wave InfraRed) range, from 800 nm to 2500 nm.
 SWIR cameras can be based on different detector technologies, like InGaAs or HgCdTe, also refered to as MCT.

 Like the visible spectral band, SWIR imaging relies on the reflectance properties of materials.
 And like the MWIR/LWIR spectral bands, SWIR enables detection of thermal radiation.
-SWIR Images are comparable to visible ones in sensitivity and detail, as they include shadows, high contrast ratios.
+Images from SWIR cameras are comparable to visible ones in sensitivity and detail, as they include shadows, high contrast ratios.

-One of the major advantages of SWIR imaging is the atmospheric penetration offered by SWIR wavelengths, where visible or NIR cameras are blind.
-For example, imaging through fog, steam water or dense smoke is possible with SWIR imaging.
+One of the major advantages of imaging with SWIR cameras is the atmospheric penetration offered by SWIR wavelengths, where visible or NIR cameras are blind.
+For example, imaging through fog, steam water or dense smoke is possible with SWIR icameras.
 Seeing through some materials like silicon or glass is also possible with SWIR imaging.
 This opens a realm of applications in many sectors.

 This chart: Find-your-wavelength-2022.pdf represents all of First Light Imaging’s high performance cameras on the wavelength spectrum, letting you easily compare one camera’s range to another.

 Discover our range of Short Wave Infrared cameras in our C-RED product line brochure

 What is an Extended Range SWIR (ER-SWIR) sensor?